 Chrissie lives in Charlotte, North Carolina, though she’s originally from Wisconsin.
 She’s a public defender.
-I love hearing her talk about her work, and she shares her perspective about social issues (and justice reform) quite a bit on her Instagram.
+I love hearing about her work, particularly when she shares her perspective about social issues (and justice reform) on Instagram.

-She and her husband, AJ, live in a house with a menagerie of pets and several animal friends outdoors, including deer and bees.
-(Just last weekend, I saw Chrissie share a story about bottling honey from their bees—isn’t that cool?!?)
+She and her husband, AJ, live with a menagerie of pets and several wild animal friends, including deer and bees.
+(Just recently, Chrissie shared about bottling honey from their bees—isn’t that cool?!?)

-Chrissie is all about easy entertaining, too, and she wrote a cookbook to celebrate her love of it, called Stunning Spreads: Easy Entertaining with Cheese, Charcuterie, Fondue & Other Shared Fare.
+Chrissie is all about easy entertaining, too.
+In fact, she wrote a cookbook about it, called Stunning Spreads: Easy Entertaining with Cheese, Charcuterie, Fondue & Other Shared Fare.

-Chrissie started her blog as a way to explore Charlotte and has written so much about food spots in the city, like the top 9 wing spots in CLT and 11 of the Best Patios in Charlotte, NC for Outdoor Dining and Drinking.
-In addition to this, she also shares travel advice and guides about exploring North Carolina, too.
-(Hello, I want to visit the Outer Banks ASAP.)
+Chrissie started her blog as a way to explore Charlotte.
+She has written so much about food in the city, including the top 9 wing spots in CLT and 11 of the Best Patios in Charlotte, NC for Outdoor Dining and Drinking.
+In addition to this, she shares travel advice and guides about exploring North Carolina, too.

 So… What Is Freaky Friday?